IBM/openshift-workshop-was/labs/Openshift/IntroOpenshift/README.md

     ```

 1. To reduce the number of pods, we can patch the resource in one of two ways:
-   - Scripted patch Using the `patch` option of the command line:
+   - Scripted patch using the `patch` option of the command line:
     ```
     oc patch deployment example -p '{ "spec": { "replicas": 1 } }'
     ```